In U.S. homes, most outlets provide120 Volt, while high-power appliances use240 Volt.

 Profi-Tipp: Schauen Sie sich das Leistungsschalterfeld an

-- Einpoliger Leistungsschalter→ 120V circuit
+- Einpoliger Leistungsschalter→ 120V-Stromkreis

-- Zweipoliger Leistungsschalter→ 240V circuit
+- Zweipoliger Leistungsschalter→ 240V-Stromkreis

 Double-pole breakers connect to both hot wires in the split-phase system and are commonly labeled for appliances like dryers, ranges, or A/C units.